 eyes on a point in front of your body to keep balance.
 Breath normally.
 Hold for up to minutes.

 Lie on your back.
 Bend your legs and put your heels right behind your buttocks (if you are a

-of your feet are in line with the outer part of your thighs.
-Place your palms besides your ears,
+of your feet is in line with the outer part of your thighs.
+Place your palms beside your ears,

 fingers facing down towards your shoulders.
 Engage your core, tilt your pelvis towards the ceiling.

 Now inhale and with the exhale come to the crown of your head.
-When your ready, inhale again and
+When you’re ready, inhale again, and

-with next exhale lift your head and heels up, so you stand on your toes first.
+with the next exhale lift your head and heels, so you stand on your toes first.
 Then slowly lower your

 heels and try to maintain the same arch in your body.
 Breathe normally.
 Press through the inside of